Medically reviewed by Drugs.com. Last updated on May 26, 2022.

 - Kidney disease or

 Gemcitabine often causes nausea and vomiting.
 It can also cause flu-like symptoms such as chills, fever, general feeling of illness, headache, muscle pain, and weakness.
 It is very important that you continue to receive the medicine even if it makes you feel ill.
-Ask your health care professional for ways to lessen these effects.
+Ask your doctor or pharmacist for ways to lessen these effects.

 It is very important that your doctor check your progress at regular visits to make sure that gemcitabine is working properly.
-Blood tests will be needed to check for unwanted effects.
+Blood and urine tests will be needed to check for unwanted effects.

 Gemcitabine can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are needed for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding: